AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 In this sample cells of the radial and circular grids are filled with color:

 ```
-// color the even-odd cells of the x grid
+// color the even-odd cells of the x-grid
 radar1.xGrid().palette(["gray 0.05", "gray 0.1"]);

-// color the even-odd cells of the y grid
+// color the even-odd cells of the y-grid
 radar2.yGrid().palette(["gray 0.05", "gray 0.1"]);
 ```